Watercourses, ditches, streams

 Works in and around ditches and streams

 Any changes made to a watercourse that will affect the watercourse require permission.
-This can include putting the water into a pipe (known as culverting), installing a bridge or building a headwall.
-Even temporary work that will affect a watercourse, like temporarily blocking it to clear mud, will need permission.
+This can include putting the water into a pipe (known as culverting), installing a bridge or building a headwall that may alter the flow or profile of a watercourse bank.

 Main Rivers